 In a VMware virtualized environment, we typically have a single host running multiple virtual machines (VM) through the VMkernel hypervisor.
-The physical host does not have enough network cards to allocate a physical NIC to every VM, there are exceptions, for example, Cisco VM-FEX, but generally speaking we have more virtual machines than physical networks cards.
-In order to get VM’s to communicate out an uplink or even to each other internally, we need a network of some kind to support communication flows.
-By implementing a Layer 2 switch within the ESXi hosts, traffic flowing from VM’s within the same VLAN is locally switched.
+The physical host does not have enough network cards to allocate a physical NIC to every VM, there are exceptions, for example, Cisco VM-FEX, but generally speaking, we have more virtual machines than physical network cards.
+In order to get VMs to communicate out an uplink or even to each other internally, we need a network of some kind to support communication flows.
+By implementing a Layer 2 switch within the ESXi hosts, traffic flowing from VMs within the same VLAN is locally switched.
 Traffic across VLAN boundaries is passed to a security or routing device northbound to the switch.
 Possibilities for micro-segmentation and VM NIC firewalls exist, but let’s deal with them in a later article.
-Essentially, the virtual switch aggregates multiple VM’s traffic across a set of links as well as provide frame delivery between VM’s based on Media Access Control (MAC) address.
+Essentially, the virtual switch aggregates multiple VM’s traffic across a set of links as well as provides frame delivery between VMs based on Media Access Control (MAC) address.

-The diagram displays a virtualised environment with two sets of VM’s, blue and red, attached to corresponding Port Groups.
+The diagram displays a virtualized environment with two sets of VMs, blue and red, attached to corresponding Port Groups.
 Port Groups are nothing special, simply management groups based on configuration templates.
-You may have different VM’s in different Port Groups in the same VLAN communicate freely.
+You may have different VMs in different Port Groups in the same VLAN communicate freely.
 The virtual NIC is a software construct emulated by the hypervisor.

-VMware based software switches don’t following 802.1 forwarding or operate Spanning Tree Protocol (STP).
-Instead, they use special tricks to prevent forwarding loops, such as Reverse Path Forwarding (RPF) check on source MAC address.
+- VMware-based software switches don’t follow 802.1 forwardings or operate Spanning Tree Protocol (STP).
+Instead, they use special tricks to prevent forwarding loops, such as Reverse Path Forwarding (RPF) checking on the source MAC address.

 Third-party switches may also be plugged in and the Nexus 1000v is the most popular.
-It operates with a control plane, known as Virtual Supervisor Module (VSM) and distributed data plane objects, known as Virtual Ethernet Module (VEM).
-Cisco initially operated all control plane protocols on the VSM, including LACP, IGMP snooping.
-It severely inhibited scalability and now, control plane protocols are distributed locally to the VEM’s.
-It’s a feature rich software switch and supports VXLAN.
-You may also use the TCP established keyword, which is not available in VMware versions.
-Some of these products are free and others require enterprise plus license.
+It operates with a control plane, known as Virtual Supervisor Module (VSM), and distributed data plane objects, known as Virtual Ethernet Module (VEM).
+Cisco initially operated all control plane protocols on the VSM, including LACP, and IGMP snooping.
+It severely inhibited scalability and now, control plane protocols are distributed locally to the VEMs.
+It’s a feature-rich software switch and supports VXLAN.
+You may also use the TCP-established keyword, which is not available in VMware versions.
+Some of these products are free and others require an enterprise plus license.
 If you want a free feature-rich standards-based switching product, use Open vSwitch, which is licensed under Apache 2.0.

 Integration with ToR switches

-Challenges occur when VM’s need to move, resulting in a large VLAN sprawl.
-All VLANs configured on all uplinks creates one big switch.
+Challenges occur when VMs need to move, resulting in a large VLAN sprawl.
+All VLANs configured on all uplinks create one big switch.
 What can be done to reduce this requirement?
 The best case would be to integrate a solution that synchronizes the virtual and physical world.
 Any changes in the virtual world are automatically provisioned in the physical world.
-Ideally, we would like the list of VLANs configured on the server facing port adjusted dynamically as VM’s are moved around the network.
+Ideally, we would like the list of VLANs configured on the server-facing port adjusted dynamically as VMs are moved around the network.
 For example, if VM-A moves from location-A, we want its VLAN removed from the previous location and added to the new location-B. Automatic VLAN synchronization reduces the flooding of Broadcast to servers, lowering the CPU utilization on each physical node.

-Arista, Force 10 and Brocade have VMaware networking solutions on their ToR switches.
-Arista’s solution is called VMtracer, which is natively integrated with EOS and works across their entire family of data centre switches.
-VMtracer gives you better visibility and control over VM’s.
-It works by sending and receiving CCDP or LLDP packets to extract VM information including VLAN numbering per server ports.
+Arista, Force 10, and Brocade have VMware networking solutions on their ToR switches.
+Arista’s solution is called VMtracer, which is natively integrated with EOS and works across their entire family of data center switches.
+VMtracer gives you better visibility and control over VMs.
+It works by sending and receiving CCDP or LLDP packets to extract VM information including VLAN numbering per server port.
 When a VM moves it is able to remove the old VLAN and add the new VLAN to the new ports.
-Juniper and NEC use their Network Management System to keep track of VM’s and update the list of VLANs accordingly.
+Juniper and NEC use their Network Management System to keep track of VMs and update the list of VLANs accordingly.
 Cisco utilizes VM-FEX and a new feature called VM tracker, available on NX-OS.
 Cisco’s VM tracker interacts with vCenter SOAP API.
-It works with vCenter to identify VLAN requirements of each VM to track their movements from one ESXi host to another.
+It works with vCenter to identify the VLAN requirements of each VM to track their movements from one ESXi host to another.
 It relies on Cisco Discovery Protocol (CDP) information and currently does not support Link Layer Discovery Protocol (LLDP).